Taliban official: Women banned from Afghanistan's gyms

-KABUL, Afghanistan (AP) — The Taliban is banning women from using gyms in Afghanistan, an official said Thursday, the religious group's latest edict cracking down on women's rights and freedoms since they took power more than a year ago.
+KABUL, Afghanistan (AP) — The Taliban are banning women from using gyms in Afghanistan, an official in Kabul said Thursday, the religious group's latest edict cracking down on women's rights and freedoms since they took power more than a year ago.

-A spokesman from the Ministry of Virtue and Vice said the ban was being introduced because people were ignoring gender segregation orders and that women were not wearing the required hijab, or head covering.
+A spokesman from the Ministry of Virtue and Vice said the ban was being introduced because people were ignoring gender segregation orders and that women were not wearing the required headscarf, or hijab.
 Women are also banned from parks.

-The ban on women using gyms and parks came into force this week.
+The ban on women using gyms and parks came into force this week, according to Mohammed Akef Mohajer, a Taliban-appointed spokesman for the Ministry of Vice and Virtue.

 Taliban teams will begin monitoring establishments to check if women are still using them, he said.